vertigo1032/music/SONGINFO.md

 ## Waltz in Cm (The Mystery Waltz)
 This song was written for a DnD campaign in Autumn 2025.<br>
 To me, it turned into a bit of what sounds like a children's murder mystery show theme song.<br>

+## Lullaby in B (James's song)
+This song was written in Autumn 2025 for my nephew's first birthday.